ISO 5060: The New International Standard for Translation Quality Evaluation

 ISO 5060 vs. ISO 18587

 ISO 18587 covers post-editing of machine translation output.
-ISO 5060 can be applied to evaluate the quality of any translation—human, machine, or post-edited.
+ISO 5060 can be applied to evaluate the quality of any translation — human, machine, or post-edited.
+It doesn't care how the translation was produced.

 The Three Phases of ISO 5060 Evaluation